tsmith512/tsmithcreative/content/blog/2022-03-11-congressional-district-map/index.md

   });
 ```

-**Geolocation:** Implementation was straightforward but UX was tricky.
+**Geolocation:** Mapbox also has a built-in control for this, but while
+implementation was straightforward, our UX faced a complication.
 The
 campaign site on Wix would not allow geolocation permission to be passed to the
 embedded iframe.
 I didn't want to show a disabled locate button --- or worse ---
 a clickable button that would error out.